 The Forum was followed by a 2 day webinar programme allowing people to delve into more detail on key topics.

-Below you can watch recordings of the Forum and each of the webinar sessions, plus find summaries of the Q&A and links to resources discussed.
-We are currently finalising the Forum Summary and will share this below shortly.
+Below you can download a summary of the Forum, watch recordings of the presentations and each of the webinar sessions, plus find summaries of the Q&A and links to resources discussed.
+You can also read the RRC’s Blog summarising some highlights from the event.